- Assistant Professor

 - PhD, Economics, Université Paris Dauphine

-Guy Numa is an Assistant Professor in the Economics Department at Colorado State University.
+Guy Numa is an Assistant Professor in the Economics Department at Colorado State University, a board member of the National Economic Association, and an editorial board member of the Journal of the History of Economic Thought.

 Prior to CSU, Numa was an Assistant Professor at the University of Massachusetts Boston, a Research Fellow at the Institute for New Economic Thinking, and an Arthur Sachs Research Scholar at Harvard University.
 Numa also served as Visiting Assistant Professor at SUNY Stony Brook, and Assistant Professor at Université de Picardie Jules Verne (France).
 Previous appointments include teaching positions at Barnard College, the New School, and Université Paris Dauphine (France).